Anthocyanin supplement benefits and dosage

 There are no official guidelines for anthocyanin intake.
 However, you're likely not getting enough at the moment.
 Limited studies in the past have indicated that most people only get approximately 12.5 mg of anthocyanins a day.
-And while the United Kingdom's National Health Service recommends approximately five servings of fruits and vegetables a day (with a serving defined as two handfuls of blueberries), one out of 10 adults don't eat enough fruits and vegetables, and how many of us can say we eat two handfuls of blueberries a day?
+And while the NHS recommends approximately five servings of fruits and vegetables a day (with a serving defined as two handfuls of blueberries), one out of 10 adults don't eat enough fruits and vegetables, and how many of us can say we eat two handfuls of blueberries a day?

 Since antioxidants help protect your body from the cellular damage caused by environmental pollution, household toxins and other stressors, more may occasionally be better.
 This is especially true if you: